 December 18, 2018

-How often do you find yourself distracted or looking at a mountain of activities with no idea where to start?
-Do you ever start working on a blog post or editing a design, then you get an email notification, and the next thing you know you’ve searched Google for an hour to answer that client, only to realize you missed your window to finish that original task – which was – wait, what was I working on again?
+How often do you find yourself distracted from your schedule, looking at a mountain of activities with no idea where to start?
+Do you ever start working on a blog post or editing a design, then you get an email notification and the next thing you know you’ve searched Google for an hour to answer that client, only to realize you missed your window to finish that original task – which was – wait, what was I working on again?

 Managing our time is one of the most challenging things to do nowadays, especially with all the shiny internet things to distract us.
 Beyond that, it’s incredibly difficult to get anything done when you’re focusing solely on work tasks, but keep bouncing between several activities simultaneously, AKA multitasking.
 How do we effectively and efficiently knock out that never-ending to-do list?
 It’s not difficult; it merely takes discipline.
 It’s a method called Block Scheduling.